For First Years and Parents

 September

 It may be cool, so bring wool socks and a fleece jacket and bring rain gear as always.
 Inexpensive hiking boots are a good idea.
 Spray boots with waterproofing material from an aerosol spray can if not already waterproof.
 It is not necessary to wear scout uniforms on hikes.
-Put some dry clothes in a ZIP-LOC bag or equivalent in case of rain.
+Put some dry clothes in a Zip-Loc bag or equivalent in case of rain.
 Bring an extra trash bag or two to put duffle bags in to keep everything dry.
 We camp rain or shine and with rain gear and dining flys we have no problem.
 A small towel is a good idea to wipe off boots.
 The tents used by the scouts have floors and vestibules (entry ways for wet boots and gear).
-Each tent holds 3-4 scouts.
+Each tent holds three to four scouts.

 Please contact the first-year scout leaders or Scoutmaster with any questions.